Epilepsy and Its Occurrence

 The staff of the Comprehensive Epilepsy Center consists of highly skilled experts in neurologic health and provides comprehensive neurologic and neurophysiology services, including routine and video EEG for outpatients, ambulatory EEG, evoked potentials, intraoperative monitoring, a dedicated neuroscience care unit, and inpatient video EEG.

 About the Unit

-Francis G. Tirol, M.D., is a neurologist in the Epilepsy Center.
-After earning his medical degree from Georgetown University in Washington, D.C., Dr. Tirol completed a residency program in neurology at New York University Medical School and a fellowship in epilepsy and clinical neurophysiology at the UCLA/David Geffen School of Medicine.
+Francis G. Tirol, M.D., is an epileptologist and director of the Epilepsy Monitoring Unit at Sinai Hospital.
+After earning his medical degree from Georgetown University in Washington, D.C., Dr. Tirol completed a residency program in neurology at New York University Medical School and a fellowship in epilepsy and clinical neurophysiology at the University of California, Los Angeles/David Geffen School of Medicine.
 His special interests include epilepsy surgery, intraoperative monitoring, and advances in neuroimaging.

 Watch a patient of The Sandra and Malcolm Berman Brain & Spine Institute give her insights on epilepsy.